By JP Miller

 COVID-19 was disrupting countless lives and we didn’t have a decent pulse on the specific ways it was impacting our families.
 The few surveys we received indicated that almost all of our respondents liked the idea, but an all-day program, the kind we most often hold for in-person events, didn’t seem practical.
 I conducted research for implementing successful online programs and found that two-hour sessions tend to max out a student’s attention span.
 I also found a study that discovered teenagers would perform best if school began at 10:30 so I determined that would be the start of our day.

 I drafted an email that introduced the new program and asked for a “YES” response from students who would attend.
 To my great pleasure, several positive responses returned.
-Following a thorough review of our program materials, I felt confident that we were as ready as possible for the program to begin on Monday.
+Following a thorough review of our program materials, I felt confident that we were as ready as possible for the program to begin the following week.

 That Monday, I launched Maydm’s first virtual program, Hear Me Now: Technology Amplifying Student Voices, from my home desk.
 Ten students joined for the morning session and continued to join for every single session.
 They all engaged and learned the material at an accelerated pace with 100% attendance.
 It would have been easy for any one of the students to ghost the program at any given time.
 Their dedication to their growth and their desire to learn the foundational skills of web development made Hear Me Now an enormous success.